SoftInstigate/restheart-website/get.md

 ## Run RESTHeart

 By default, RESTHeart will look for a __running MongoDB__ instance on `localhost`, port `27017`.

+RESTHeart is distributed as a Java executable, it needs at least a Java 11 Runtime.
+Within the `restheart/` folder, execute the following command:

 ```bash
 $ java -jar restheart.jar etc/restheart.yml -e etc/default.properties